 Tear Jerker: Monsters University

-The fleeting look on Mike's face when he finds his hat damaged after escaping the human world.
+- The fleeting look on Mike's face when he finds his prized hat damaged after escaping the human world.
 The audience knows that this represents Mike's loss of a lifetime dream.

 - Dean Hardscrabble confronting Sulley over whether or not he thinks Mike is scary.
 He tries dodging it a few times and argues how Mike's hard working and very intelligent, but the question is repeated twice before he sadly falls silent, because they both know the answer.